 Salt Corner is a 'vast' effort, designed to bring forth honest and valuable up-to-date information, all in a 'quality' format that will hopefully help all aquarists have healthier animals and long-term successful systems.
 Thank you for viewing and would appreciate your thoughts.
 Bob

-The gentleman had only two such devices with him and was kind enough to offer one for the night’s auction before he returned to Europe.
+The gentleman had only two such devices with him and was kind enough to offer one for the night's auction before he returned to Europe.
 I was the only bidder and purchased the item for twenty-five cents.
-That was big money for me in those days as I can remember a newspaper costing two cents!
-This was the first ‘undergravel filter (UGF)’ ever sold or used in the United States.
-After purchasing this ‘filter’ it was placed in my aquarium within a few inches (7.5 cm) of the front glass and connected to an air pump.
-Within a month’s time the dark line of waste matter just below the gravel’s surface became much less visible.
+That was big money for me in those days, as I can remember a newspaper costing two cents!
+This was the first 'undergravel filter' (UGF) ever sold or used in the United States.
+After purchasing this 'filter' it was placed in my aquarium within a few inches (7.5 cm) of the front glass and connected to an air pump.
+Within a month's time the dark line of waste matter just below the gravel's surface became much less visible.
 In those days all I knew was that waste products were being removed somehow and my aquarium looked cleaner.
-It appeared I had a healthier environment for my fish.
-At a following meeting I was asked to come up on the front stage and then questioned if I thought the filter was working as discussed in the previous meeting.
-I explained what change I had seen, but was laughed at by many of the attending experts.
+It appeared I had a healthier environment for my fishes.
+At a following meeting was asked to come up on the front stage and then questioned if I thought the filter was working as discussed in the previous meeting.
+Explained what change I had seen, but was laughed at by many of the attending 'experts.'
 Over the next few decades the UGF became a standard accessory and saw many physical changes.

 In fact, millions of words have been written these past years and hand written mail, faxes, e-mail and phone calls have been received from all fifty states, Europe, Australia, Mexico, the Far East, Mid East, Canada, Africa, South America, and numerous Caribbean Islands.
 It seems like the only place I have yet to receive mail from is the Moon!
-I’ve also provided many question and answer sessions at our home, spoken at various aquarium societies and marine conferences and even did a TV show for a local ABC station.
-Presently, and for the last 35 years, we reside in the foothills surrounding Tucson, Arizona, and are just a few hours by auto from the Sea of Cortez where we vacation frequently.
+I've also provided many question and answer sessions at our home, spoken at various aquarium societies and marine conferences and even did a TV show for a local ABC station.
+Presently, and for the last 35 years, we reside in the foothills surrounding Tucson, Arizona, and are just a few hours by auto from the Sea of Cortez where we take vacations as frequently as possible.

-Several years ago I retired from a subsidiary of General Motors where my position title was ‘Environmental Contract Manager.’
-Should also add here I have no allegiance to, or paid affiliation with any aquarium product company.
+Several years ago retired from a subsidiary of General Motors where my position title was 'Environmental Contracting Manager.'
+Should also add here that I have no allegiance to, or paid affiliation with any aquarium product company.
 Nor have I ever been paid for the use of my name.
-As for our home in Tucson, Arizona, its been something like Grand Central Station, especially these past twenty years with people coming and going, with our phone always near a meltdown condition.
-My wife deserves many kind words for her continued patience and support.
+As for our home in Tucson, Arizona, its been something like Grand Central Station, especially these past twenty years with people coming and going, and with our phone always near a meltdown condition.
+I feel sorry for the postal carrier who always has to get out of the mail truck to stuff everything into our rural mailbox.
+My wife, who didn't know the difference between 'gefilte fish' and 'angelfish' many years ago has become quite interested in the hobby and deserves many kind words for her continued patience and support.

 Even though I'm not a scientist or a marine biologist, nor do I profess to completely understand the ocean's entire and intricate ecology, my respect for its delicate existence and for those who depend upon it for their subsistence remains paramount.
 And because of my independence from aquarium product companies, you have, at least in my opinion, a source of information that is free of any preferential treatment and filled with years/decades of personal experience.